One of the earliest exhibitions, most likely the first one, was an exhibition of paintings in 1929.

 Golden and Silver Treasures from the 16th to the 18th century exhibition presented an interesting vision on medieval treasures.
-The exhibition was organized in 2004 and for the first time 16 treasures consisting of ornaments, vessels and church plate from the Collection of the Institute of Archaeology with Museum were on display.
+The exhibition was organized in 2004 and for the first time 16 treasures consisting of ornaments, vessels and church plate from the Collection of the National Archaeological Institute with Museum were on display.
 The exhibits illustrated the creativity of the Chiprovtsi goldsmith school.

 The Museum of Archaeology in Sofia also opened its rooms to exhibitions from abroad.
 The National Gallery of Ancient Art in Palaco Barberini, Rome, Italy assembled an exhibition of Venetian Glasswork from the Renaissance to the 19th Century from the Collectionsof the Art and Industry Museum.
 The exhibition was arranged in 2001.

 The Golden Age of the Mayolica exhibition, assembling some of the most valuable artifacts from the collections of the same museum, was arranged in 2003.

 From Pentheli to the Parthenon exhibition was organized by the Archaeological Museum in Kavala, Greece, in 2004.
 This exhibition included many drawings of architect Manolis Kores.
 The drawings illustrated the extraction stages of marble from the carriers of Penthelikon; the carving of architectural elements; all stages in the construction of the Parthenon, and reconstruction of engineering activities during the construction.
 Drawings of different pieces of instrumentation used in the construction process were also on display.